Reflections of clouds and trees with fall colour on a lake.

 Point Farms Provincial Park

-Three short trails are perfect for a leisurely fall hike through forests and meadows.
+The park has an illustrious history.
+From 1874 to 1924, it was home to a beautiful Victorian resort, and old farm fields and orchards speak to its agricultural past.
 Two campgrounds offer over 200 sites, over half of which with electrical hookups, so RVs, trailers and tents can be accommodated.

-Location: 82491 Blue water Highway, Goderich
+Location: 82491 Bluewater Highway, Goderich

 Tips for visiting Ontario Parks